JOIN LOGIN JOIN

 tariffs how they will be affect miniatures and wargaming

-New tariffs are set to hit miniatures, paints, board games, and supplies hard—here’s how they’re driving up tabletop gaming costs and making a mess of your hobby budget.
+New tariffs have hit miniatures, paints, board games, and supplies hard—here’s how they’re already driving up tabletop gaming costs and making a mess of your hobby budget.

 So, your minis and games are going to start costing more as early as this summer, according to the latest tariff news.
 Your paints?
 Up too.
 Dice, terrain, brushes—all creeping past what your wallet signed up for.